 - potentially help treat some types of cancer when in compounds derived from caffeine

 However, caffeine may cause or contribute to headaches in a number of ways.
-One analysis reported that 50% of people experience a throbbing, widespread headache during caffeine withdrawal.
+One analysis reported that

 This is because caffeine has a vasoconstrictive effect, meaning it narrows blood vessels and reduces blood flow.
 With regular caffeine consumption, blood vessels become familiar with this constriction.

 Caffeine reductions can trigger a rebound effect, causing blood vessels to widen.
 This reaction is significant because blood vessels tend to enlarge before the onset of certain types of headache.

 Caffeine also blocks adenosine receptors in the brain, which are pain modulators.
 Blocking these receptors can potentially decrease the spread of pain in the head.